Policy Interest Rate in Peru

 ---|---|---|---|---|---|

-Central Bank of Peru decreases interest rate in January
+Central Bank of Peru leaves rates unchanged in April

-Latest bank decision: At its meeting on 10 January, the Central Bank of Peru (BCRP) decided to reduce the policy rate by 25 basis points to 4.75%, taking total rate cuts since mid-2023 to 300 basis points.
+Latest bank decision: At its meeting on 10 April, the Central Bank of Peru (BCRP) decided to maintain the reference interest rate at 4.75%.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Peruvian interest rate projections for the next ten years from a panel of 25 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Peruvian interest rate.